Euro zone bond yields fall after smooth Fed lift-off

 Fed policymakers' median projected target interest rate for 2016 remained 1.375 percent, implying four quarter-point hikes next year.

-Markets price in only two increases, reflecting bigger concerns about the economy and doubts about significant inflation.
-That helps explain why linking future moves to upcoming data gives investors more comfort that tightening will not be unwarranted.
+Markets price in only two increase, reflecting bigger concerns about the economy and doubts about significant inflation.
+That helps explain why linking future moves to upcoming data gives investors more comfort the tightening will not be unwarranted.

 "There were fears of a mistake from the Fed if it were too confident or too hawkish," said Eric Vanraes, fixed income portfolio manager at EI Sturdza Investment Funds.
 "But it was good news ... so phew!
 We can go on the Christmas holiday.
 We can have a small rally everywhere."